VBayesLab/VBLabDocs/Model-Custom.md

 ```
 **Note:**
 - The <samp>grad_h_func_logistics()</samp> function can be defined in a separated Matlab script named *grad_h_func_logistics.m* or defined in the same script running the example.
 For the latter case, the function has to be defined **at the end of the script**.
-- In some cases, deriving the gradient $\Delta_\theta h(\theta)$ can be troublesome.
+- In some cases, deriving the gradient $\nabla_\theta h(\theta)$ can be troublesome.
 We can compute it using Matlab's Automatic Differentiation facility, which is a technique for evaluating derivatives numerically and automatically.
 See [Matlab Automatic Differentiation tutorials](https://mathworks.com/help/deeplearning/ug/deep-learning-with-automatic-differentiation-in-matlab.html).
 See example [define a Logistic Regression model as function handle using Matlab AutoDiff]({{site.baseurl}}{%link Example-CGVB-Bayesian-Logistics-Regression-AutoDiff.md%})

 ---